DID YOU KNOW ?

 Several conditions, including cancer, CRPS, fibromyalgia, neuropathic pain, phantom pain, postherpetic neuralgia, sickle cell disease, and spinal injury, may result in chronic pain.
 Ketamine has been used to manage pain in all of these conditions.
 Multiple professional organizations, including the American Society of Regional Anesthesia and Pain Medicine (ASRA), the American Academy of Pain Medicine (AAPM), and the American Society of Anesthesiologists (ASA), have agreed that the collective evidence has shown support for ketamine’s role in managing pain for these conditions.

 The pain protocol differs significantly than the protocol for depression or other mood disorders.
 For the pain protocol, the patient is given a 3 hour infusion of Ketamine.
-Also, the dosage is significantly higher, where we give 1 mg/kg per hour.
+Also, the dosage is significantly higher than for the mood disorder protocol.
 Due to this increase in dosage, patients tend to get some more side-effects (nausea, dizziness, longer disassociation) compared to the depression protocol.
 This being said, our patients tend to do very well with our pain protocols.